 Jay Ward - creator and producer of amazing WASPian cartoons.

 Jazz - The seedy, dystopic genre of dysfunctional classical music.

-Jell-O - A gelatin desert many kids love.
+Jell-O - A gelatin dessert many kids love.

-Jerry Garcia - Hippy prophet that spread drug culture all across America.
+Jerry Garcia - Hippy prophet who spread drug culture all across America.

-Jhonen Vasquez - Comic book artist know for his violent twee art.
-He has since fell from grace because of his association with liberal and SJW culture.
+Jhonen Vasquez - Comic book artist known for his violent twee art.
+He has since fallen from grace because of his association with liberal and SJW culture.
 But hardcore queers and punk rockers still love his "old school" art.

-Jim Goad - Hate-filled editor, writer, and punk rocker that “came from a bad sperm from a bad egg.”
+Jim Goad - Hate-filled editor, writer, and punk rocker who “came from a bad sperm from a bad egg.”
 Not even Wikipedia can get it right without him stalking you.

-Jim Spagg - Some weirdo that had his own public-access television show in the Portland area.
+Jim Spagg - Some weirdo who had his public-access television show in the Portland area.